headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

 ### Step 1: Adjust the Kickstart POM File

-We will use the Kickstart project as the base for creating the Feature Archive as it has already in place to create the Sling FM.
+We will use the [Sling Kickstart](https://github.com/apache/sling-org-apache-sling-kickstart) project as the base for creating the Feature Archive as it has already in place to create the Sling FM.
 To avoid issues with Git we will create a copy and then remove .git folder just to be on the safe side.

     $ cd <project root folder>
     $ cp -R sling-org-apache-sling-kickstart kickstart-with-far